terrateam-demo/kick-the-tires/README.md

 - **Null Resources:** Instead of provisioning actual infrastructure resources, the module uses a `null_resource` to simulate instance creation.
 The `local-exec` provisioner prints out details, mimicking resource creation.
 - **Local Backend:** The Terraform backend is configured to use a local state file (e.g., `staging.tfstate` and `production.tfstate`), eliminating the need for cloud provider credentials or remote state management.
+- **AutoApply & AutoMerge:** The Terrateam `autoapply` and `automerge` configurations are enabled to allow apply operations to occur if the pull request is merged or if someone comments `terrateam apply`.
+Additionally, the pull request will automatically merge if it's not already merged after a successful apply operation.

 ## Prerequisites